 - Keep a close eye on your glucose levels and be happy to share your data with your diabetes team.

-- Knowing about carbohydrate counting can help you get more out of your pump, but it’s not essential.
+- Understanding carbohydrate counting can help you get more out of your pump, but it’s not essential.

 When you start using an insulin pump, you will need to learn how it works and how to use it day to day.
 To do this, you will need to attend teaching sessions.